wazedde/ucom/README.md

   the project to the latest Unity version.

 - `ucom build ios` - Starts an iOS batch-mode build of the project in the current directory.
-- `ucom build android ~/Develop/MyProject -mode editor-quit` - Starts an Android build of the project in the editor and quits it afterwards.
+- `ucom build android ~/Develop/MyProject --mode editor-quit` - Starts an Android build of the project in the editor and quits it afterwards.

 ## How to install